mckoss/wordle-guesser/README.md

 $ test-runner --sample 20 solutions  # Take a random sample of 20 words
 ```

-The output format is a CSV file with 3 columns: initial-word, guess-history,
+The output format is a CSV file with 3 columns

-number-of-guesses-to-solve.
+- Initial unknown word.
+- Guess history.
+- Number of guesses it took to find.

 ```
 welsh,raise!-(9-E1.9-M3-S4)-chess!-(1-E1.0-M1-S1)-welsh!,3